djbender/pipes/README.md

 contraints and other constraints, projects often skimp on code quality and all practices that might lead to code quality.

 What if code was easier to reason about?
-What if TDD was easy or even trivial?
+What if testing were easy?

 pipes aims to flip the script and say that looking at the world through the lens of data structures is wrong, and instead we need to look at the ideas of